NextCenturyCorporation/MCS/docs/source/install.rst

 (float, optional)

 Changes the negative penalty recieved for every step on lava.
+Default: 0.5

 noise_enabled
 ^^^^^^^^^^^^^^^